 You might be asking yourself what do flat stomach foods have to do with clean eating.
 The answer is a lot!
 I know from my survey that many of you want to lose a few inches around your tummy.

-Combat Your Belly Fat with the Right Clean Eating Habits
+Combat Your Belly Fat Long Term with the Right Clean Eating Habits

 Developing sustainable clean eating habits is one of the most effective weapons to help you combat your belly fat.
 If getting a flat tummy is your goal, then your success rate will increase in this regard with each additional clean eating change you manage to incorporate into your life.
 More about this in a minute.

-Is a workout for flat stomach an illusion?
+Is a workout for a flat belly an illusion?

 Especially at the beginning of each year or right before summertime, people chase after the newest exercises for a flat stomach.
 They invest in expensive, useless training tools and practice hundreds of crunches.

 Unfortunately, nothing really seems to help melt the fat around their tummies.
 The reason behind this is just the simple fact that it is impossible to lose fat in a specific area of your body.

 If you really want to lose belly fat, then it is important to get rid of your body fat altogether.
 Only then do you have the chance to get rid of your excess stomach fat.

 The cruel truth is: you cannot influence where your body is storing fat, nor you can influence in which areas it is burned from while on a weight loss diet.
 This is something you should absolutely know and consider before you try to lose fat around your abdomen.

 The right nutrition is by far the largest success factor when you want to lose a few inches around your mid-section.
 The more you know about clean eating and the more you can put it into practice, the easier it is for you to tackle your tummy challenge.